SAP-archive/python-metacli/README.md

-To add builtin plugin to base plugin cli.py:
+To add builtin plugins to base plugin cli.py:

 ```
 from metacli.decorators import addBuiltin